What is cost of goods sold and how do you calculate it?

 What is cost of goods sold (COGS)?

-Cost of goods sold (COGS) refers to the total expenses incurred in the production of goods or services that a company sells – including indirect costs that you may not consider immediately at first thought.
+Cost of goods sold (COGS) refers to the total expenses incurred in the production of goods or services that a company sells.

 To summarise the factors related to your COGS number, you must consider:

-• What raw materials are needed? the materials used to create the final product, such as ingredients for a restaurant, wood for furniture or fabric for clothing.
+• Direct costs: raw materials (e.g. ingredients for a restaurant business, wood for furniture or fabric for clothing).

-• How much direct labour is needed? the wages paid to employees directly involved in the production process.
+• Direct labour: the wages paid to employees directly involved in the production process.

-• What are the manufacturing overheads? indirect costs associated with production, such as utilities, rent, and depreciation of equipment.
+• Manufacturing overheads: costs associated with production, such as utilities, rent, and depreciation of equipment.

 Why is COGS important?